kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

 1. Unify naming between notifications vs executors.
 Maybe go with `notificator` and `executor`?
 2. Get rid of the `all` name usage.
 Currently, user cannot have `all` as Namespace name however it can have `all` as a channel name.
 It's misleading in which scope it's a reserved name and in which not.
 It can be replaced with e.g. `@all`.

+## Other issues

-Changes that were proposed still don't handle:
+Issues that are still not addressed:
-- Showing status of a given extension - if it's up and running or there were some errors.
+- Showing status of a given extension - if it's up and running.
   - Now we can check that only in BotKube logs.
 - Providing metadata information about given extension (icon, display name, docs url etc.).
 Will be useful for discoverability.
   - Currently, not available.
 - Out-of-the-box validation via Open API schema.
   - Currently, not available.
 - Easy extensibility - add a new executor/notificator.
+	- Currently, via built-in filters.

-## Changes
+## Consequences

-1. Recommendations are merged under notifications.
+This section described necessary changes if proposal will be accepted.

+### Minimum changes

-2. The `resources` notifications are moved under `notifications[].kubernetes[].resources`.
+1. The `resources` notifications are moved under `notifications[].kubernetes[].resources`.
-3. Kubectl executor moved under `executors[].kubectl`.
+2. Kubectl executor moved under `executors[].kubectl`.
-4. Filters are removed and existing one are moved under `notifications[].recommandtions[]`.
-5. The `namespaces.include` and `namespaces.exclude` properties are added to `kubectl` executor.
+3. The `namespaces.include` and `namespaces.exclude` properties are added to the `kubectl` executor.
+3. The `namespaces.include` and `namespaces.exclude` properties are added to `notifications[].kubernetes[]`.
-6. The `resource_config.yaml` and `comm_config.yaml` are merged into one but you can provide config multiple times.
+4. The `resource_config.yaml` and `comm_config.yaml` are merged into one, but you can provide config multiple times.
 In the same way, as Helm takes the `values.yaml` file.
 It's up to the user how it will be split.
-7. Update documentation about configuration.
+5. Update documentation about configuration.

+### Follow-up changes

+1. Recommendations are merged under notifications.
+2. Filters are removed and existing one are moved under `notifications[].recommandtions[]`.
-8. Update `@BotKube` commands to reflect new configuration.
+3. Update `@BotKube` commands to reflect new configuration.
-9. **Optional**: Add CLI to simplify creating/updating configuration.
+4. **Optional**: Add CLI to simplify creating/updating configuration.